jaygrinols/Capacitor-Discharge-Lab/README.md

 Descriptions:
 graphs.py:
-Given a csv dataset of Electric Potential vs. Time, generates graphs of V vs. T and ln(V) vs. T. data_analysis.py:
+Given a csv dataset of Electric Potential vs. Time, generates graphs of V vs. T and ln(V) vs. T. Saved to 'figures' directory. data_analysis.py:
 Using a linear regression, calculates the slope for ln(V) vs. T and compares it to the theoretical value of -1/(RC), saves percent error to 'results.txt'.
 See 'Capacitor_Discharge.pdf' for the derivation.